 There are a number of references to the “first” of these harps being made for the Scottish harpist Heloise Russell-Fergusson in 19321.
 This “first clarsach” had an inscription on it.
-However, Heloise used a Clarke Irish harp for her professional performing career; the Clarke harp is the one she plays on all of her published recordings and also is the harp that is shown in all of the photos of her I have seen.
-I don’t know if she ever played the Dolmetsch harp.
+I imagine that Heloise got interested in reviving the ancient traditons, and approached Dolmetsch.
+However, she sold the “first clarsach” in 1945, and according to the person who acquired it then, Heloise didn’t play it, but kept it as an ornament.
+Heloise used a Clarke Irish harp for her professional performing career; the Clarke harp is the one she plays on all of her published recordings and also is the harp that is shown in all of the photos of her I have seen.

 Mabel Dolmetsch played these harps of course.